 Introduction

-Vector images are essential in digital design, offering infinite scalability without loss of quality.
+The vector image format is essential in digital design, offering infinite scalability without loss of quality.
 But not all vector file types are the same.
 Choosing the right format—whether SVG, AI, EPS, or PDF—can impact your workflow, file compatibility, and final output.

 Before we dive in, if you’re still wondering about font formats and how they interact with digital graphics, check out our previous post: TTF vs. OTF: Understanding Font Formats.

-What Are Vector Image Files?
+What Is a Vector Image Format?

-Common Vector Image File Types
+Common Vector Image Formats

 1. SVG (Scalable Vector Graphics)